 - 1 raw Chicken breast, diced (or one cup shredded) ($1.99)

 - ½ cup Yellow or white onion, diced ($0.35)

 - ½ cup Milk ($0.08)

 - 1 sleeve Ritz crackers ($0.59)

 - Preheat your oven to 375 degrees F.

 - Boil egg noodles per package directions, drain and then set aside

 - Using the pot your noodles were in, cook your chicken breast and onions until the chicken is cooked thoroughly and the onions are soft.
 Turn off the heat.

-- Add in your sour cream, cream of chicken, milk and cheese.
+- Add in your sour cream, cream of chicken, seasonings, milk and cheese.
 Stir until combined.

 - Add in the cooked egg noodles and broccoli.
 Stir until everything is coated.